 with you I smash governors and deputies.

+I will repay Babylon and all the inhabitants of Chaldea before your very eyes for all the wrong that they have done in Zion, says the LORD.
 The piling up of images and condemnations has a horrific effect.
 The final words leave us with that image of Babylon wiped totally off the face of the earth.
 Finally the Cup of the Lord is seen again.

 I will make her officials and wise men drunk,